chariotsolutions/mkr_1010_iot_template/README.md

    ```
    terraform destroy
 	```
-   This will tear down the infrascture you have created.
+   This will tear down the infrastructure you have created.